retnikt/nodebook/backend/README.md

 - `notebook/` - the root Python package of the backend API
 - `scripts/` - contains useful scripts for development
 - `setup.cfg` - contains configuration for tooling and packaging
-- `Dockerfile` - the Docker file for the backend API
+- `Dockerfile` - the Dockerfile for the backend API
 - `Pipfile` - contains information about the project's requirements (see https://pipenv.pypa.io/)
 - `Pipfile.lock` - contains file integrity information about dependencies (see https://pipenv.pypa.io/)